 Geysir – Strokkur

-Geysir - The Golden circleThe next big stop, equally popular as Gullfoss, is the geothermal area where you find the big hot spring known as Geysir.
-It’s a 9.7km (6miles) from Gullfoss to the Geysir area which lies in Haukardal.
+The next big stop, equally popular as Gullfoss, is the geothermal area where you find the big hot spring known as Geysir.
+It’s a 9.7km (6miles) from Gullfoss to the Geysir area which lies in Haukardalur.

 At Geysir, they have a huge tourist center where you can buy souvenirs and refreshments.

-Silfra - The Golden CircleIf you choose to continue driving west on road 365 (turns to road 36) you will arrive in Þingvellir national park.
+If you choose to continue driving west on road 365 (turns to road 36) you will arrive in Þingvellir National Park.
 It’s a 31.7km (20miles) from Laugarvatn.
 If you want to camp at Þingvellir, you have a wonderful campsite there with all the facilities you need.
 You will also have the chance to enjoy many of the beautiful hikes in and around the national park.

 The lake itself is an excellent spot for fishing.
 There are a few different species of Arctic char and you also have massive trout there.
 Inquire at the service facilities for a fishing license and to get the latest fishing reports.

-The scenic route back to Reykjavik
+The scenic route back to Reykjavík

-The scenic route - The Golden CircleIf you have time, the weather is good (not recommended when there is snow), we suggest you take the scenic route back to Reykjavik. (click on the map) You continue to drive west on road 36 for 7.5km (4.6miles) until you come to road 360 where you take the road on your left.where you drive (slowly and enjoy the scenery) another 11.2km (7miles) until you come to a crossroad, there you take a right turn on to road 435.
-Soon you will be driving in very epic nature.
+If you have time, the weather is good (not recommended when there is snow), we suggest you take the scenic route back to Reykjavík.
+You continue to drive west on road 36 for 7.5km (4.6miles) until you come to road 360, where you turn left and continue another 11.2km (7miles).
+Soon you will be driving through epic natural scenery.
 A stunning ride, up and down, taking you past some really wonderful places.

-You keep on road 435 at all times.
-At one point, you will be driving along the main warm water pipe serving Reykjavik.
-When you reach the end of 435, you have reached the Ring road again where you take a right turn and soon you will be back in Reykjavik.
-It is 27.2km (16.1miles) from the crossroad to road nr:1, the Ring road.
+Stay on road 435 at all times.
+At one point, you’ll drive alongside the main warm water pipe serving Reykjavík.
+When you reach the end of 435, you’ll reconnect with the Ring Road, where you turn right and head back to Reykjavík.
+It is 27.2km (16.1miles) from the crossroad to road no. 1 the Ring Road.

-Read more: Camping rules in Iceland
+Read more: Campsites in Iceland

 Tips for the Golden Circle